Quality-Assurance-DAO/QA-DAO-Co-Ordination/Documents/Tokens/Keep-It-Simple.md

 The simplest smart contract only depends upon data that is volunteered by the DAO (**Audited**) and results in the minting of a simple Token that is Fungible.

+**Example** : A simple Art Token (NFT) with arbitrary metadata attached that is only bought or sold.

 ### Tracked / Swaps

 An intermediate smart contract depends upon data that is tracked by the DAO (**Tracked**) and results in the minting of Token that can be swapped for other tokens (as well as being fungible).

+**Example** : A Swaps Token (NFT) with metadata sourced from tracked data (e.g. JSON frameworks) that may be traded with other Swaps Tokens

+### Voted / Votes

+A complex set of contracts that depends upon a voting system (**Voted**) designed using Game Theory which results in the minting of Token that can be used for participation in governance of a DAO.

+**Example** : No LIVE examples.